AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.5 LR The input set consists of formal parameters of mode "in" and "in out" and global_items with mode_selector Input or In_Out
+      :Trace Unit: 6.1.5 LR The input set consists of formal parameters of mode 'in' and 'in out' and global_items with mode_selector Input or In_Out

 #.
 The *input set* of a subprogram is the *explicit input set* of the
    subprogram augmented with those formal parameters of mode **out**